 American Bar Association, Business Law Section, Legal Opinion Committee

-Cynthia is a partner in the Chapman's Asset Securitization Department and Banking and Financial Services Department.
+Cynthia Baker is a partner in Chapman's National Public and Health & Education Finance Department.
 Prior to joining Chapman and Cutler LLP, she was a partner at Mayer Brown Rowe & Maw LLP; and also spent time as a Law Professor at Emory University School of Law, and had visiting appointments at the University of Michigan Law School and Wayne State University Law School teaching courses in contracts, commercial law, bankruptcy, reorganization, and real estate finance.

 Cynthia concentrates her practice in the areas of securitization and structured finance, sports finance and banking and finance, and cross-border transactions.
 She has extensive experience with credit- and collateral-documentation of all types, including syndicated and bilateral credit agreements, note purchase agreements, indentures, collateral agency agreements, security agreements, pledge agreements, control agreements (for deposit accounts, securities accounts, commodity contracts and electronic warehouse receipts), real estate finance transactions, repos, derivatives and credit support annexes, securities lending arrangements, and receivables purchase agreements.
 She has worked on numerous cross-border transactions involving the pledge of assets in Canada, the UK, Germany, Spain, Japan, Switzerland, Mexico, Brazil, Bermuda, the Cayman Islands, and Jersey (among others).
 She works with clients using “Lean” office and services practices to increase the efficiency and effectiveness of legal services.